jetaggart/stream-sms-draft/README.md

 ## Background

-This tutorial will guide you through a no-nonsense, easy-to-build chat app that can send and recieve SMS text messages, and send SMS appointment reminders.
+This tutorial will guide you through a no-nonsense, easy-to-build chat app that can send and receive SMS text messages, and send SMS appointment reminders.
 It has a side panel showing all active chats (a-la iMessage).
-It also allows for app-to-app messaging and it can serve as a jumping-off-point for your fully customized admin dashboard.
+It also allows for app-to-app messaging and it can serve as a jumping-off point for your fully customized admin dashboard.

 We'll be using [Stream](https://getstream.io/), [Twilio](https://twilio.com), and [ngrok](https://ngrok.com/) for this example.
 Stream will power all the chat infrastructure, Twilio provides telephony for our SMS messages, and ngrok provides a publically available URL for Stream's wehbooks.
 This app is built with [Node.js](https://nodejs.org/en/) and [React](https://reactjs.org), but the methodologies can be easily ported to most languages and frameworks.